Jagadeesh-arcane/Log-Analyzer-Anomaly-Detector/README.md

 ## 🔐 Environment Variables

-Create a `.env` file in the root folder with your configuration:
+Create a `.env` file in the root folder with:

 ```
 EMAIL_USER=your_email@gmail.com